The Greenbox Story · Drawing the Lines

 The team writes twelve ADRs over the following week.
 About twenty minutes each, including review.

-That same week, Ravi deploys the pause feature update and forgets to set the config flag, all 3,000 subscribers can suddenly see “Pause Subscription.”
-Three pause immediately.
+That same week, Ravi deploys the pause-billing rework and forgets to set the config flag, the half-finished new flow goes live for all 2,800 subscribers at once.
+Three of them hit it before anyone notices.
 Tom: “We need a proper feature flag system.”
 They add a simple environment variable for visibility.
 Charlotte insists they record it: ADR-013, “Features deploy dark by default.”
 It’s the first new ADR after the retrospective batch, the first one that captures a decision as it happens rather than months later.

 Tom’s ADR that wasn’t good enough